Pop (train): Operators

 Many Trenitalia subsidiaries such as Tper and Ferrovie del Sud Est operate the Pop trains.
 Other companies such as TFT also use these trains.

 Alternate variants

 ETR 204

 A version of the ETR 104 used exclusively by Trenord.
 Compared to the Trenitalia units it has 2 bathrooms instead of just 1 and also has a 1st class section.
 These trains go by the Donizetti nickname.

 ETR 108

 A longer, faster 8-car version of the ETR 104 being developed exclusively for Trenitalia for usage in the Umbria region.
 Testing for these units began in March 2025.
+The first ETR 108 unit was presented on September 30, 2025.